bzamecnik/harmoneye.me/source/lessons/physical-principles/sound-and-silence.md

 ### Click

 Now what happens if something disturbs the quiet air?
 Let's say Bob claps his hands.
 Or similarly we can have a box with one side movable (imagine a loudspeaker with a membrane) and we move the membrane very quickly outside.
 The particles of air are pushed away and their local density increases.
 Each particle affects its neighbors with some force and they want to eventually achieve stability again.
+It is similar to a spring.
 So the this change in density moves away and also fades away.
 What you could hear is a click or clap.
 Some energy were transported via the medium.

+{% youtube aguCWnbRETU %}

 ### Sound wave

 Then what happens if this movable side of the box (the membrane) is moving periodically back and forth in *time*?
-Then the density would fluctuate between high and low and these sound waves would travel away from the source.
+Then the particle would also move back and forth, and thus the density of the air would fluctuate between high and low.
+These *sound waves* would travel away from the source.
+The back and forth movements of particles are called *vibration*.

 <p>
 <figure class="center">